venturestranger/hffrag/README.md

 # HFFRAG - RAG using HF (sentence transformers) and Faiss (similarity search library)

-The project implements RAG (Retrieval-Augmented Generation) and introduces several components for indexing documents, querying, finding the most similar ones, generating llm templates and outputs (using `ollama` software).
+The project implements RAG (Retrieval-Augmented Generation) and introduces several components for indexing documents, querying, finding the most similar ones, generating llm templates and outputs (using `Ollama` and `OpenAI`).

 ### Installation